Dandelight/guoruiming.com/docs/Engineering/Data Science/e-house-price-prediction-full.md

 # Overview

-This notebook covers the step by step process of builing a Machine Learning model to predict the House price.
+This notebook covers the step by step process of building a Machine Learning model to predict the House price.
 As in a standard machine learning workflow, the process is divided into the following steps:

-1. Undestanding the Problem;
+1. Understanding the Problem;
 2. Exploratory Data Analysis;
 3. Data Preprocessing;
 4. Feature Selection;